Rewind several decades and Snowshill was home to an immaculate model village, which is once more being reinstated in the garden.

 A team of National Trust staff and volunteers are working on the ambitious project to recreate the miniature delight, which is expected to be complete by 2019.

-This summer has seen the model village really come to life with the return of the Wolf’s Cove train.
-At the end of the September we take Wolf’s Cove in for the winter, just as Charles Wade did.
+Over the summer the model village really came to life with the return of the Wolf’s Cove train.
+Wolf’s Cove has now been taken in for the winter, just as Charles Wade did.
 Now is the time that our volunteers set to work to restore and repair the models ready for next season.

 The research-led project began in 2010 and has unearthed lots of remarkable photos about the original model village, inspiration behind the 21st-century incarnation.